 1995 Cultural Center Groundbreaking and opening

 As our parish thrived and the number of activities grew, it became necessary to add a Cultural/Banquet Center whereby parish activities could be held.
 In xxxx, the St. Nicholas Parish voted to add this extremely vital venue to the community.
-One large banquet hall was erected, with a separation wall, allowing multiple activities to be held under one roof.
+One large banquet hall was erected, and a separation wall within allowed multiple activities to be held under one roof.
 A large foyer was added, allowing for smaller, more intimate activities to be conducted as well as to serve as a cocktail hour/reception area for larger events.

 2017 Expansion of Classrooms, a new Community Center and On-Site Storage